chris-milsted/sa-demo-ondat/Demo-Building.md

 storageos        storageos-scheduler-f954cdbc5-m5w4z                  1/1     Running   0          3m46s
 ```

-## Creating Topology Awareness In Our 2.5 Cluster
+## Creating Topology Awareness In Our Ondat 2.5+ EKS Cluster

 * From the docs, you are able to apply your own labels or the [Topology Aware Placement (TAP)](https://docs.ondat.io/v2.5/docs/operations/tap/) will look for the default k8s labels which are already set on this cluster: